 What's New in watchOS 7

-watchOS 7 is a huge update that brings a number of notable health, fitness, and style features to the Apple Watch.
+watchOS 7 was a huge update that brings a number of notable health, fitness, and style features to the Apple Watch.
 First up, there's a new Face Sharing feature to share your watch faces and install watch faces shared by other people, in apps, in Messages, on websites, and more.

-watchOS 7 includes a new Sleep app that offers sleep tracking capabilities, providing sleep analysis in an easy-to-read chart.
+watchOS 7 included a new Sleep app that offers sleep tracking capabilities, providing sleep analysis in an easy-to-read chart.
 The Apple Watch uses the accelerometer to detect subtle movements associated with breathing, so it knows if you're asleep or awake.